TRS Long Put Strategy

 Frequently asked questions

-A long put on TRS is the long put strategy applied to TRS (stock).
+- A long put on TRS is the long put strategy applied to TRS (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With TRS stock trading near $44.57, the strikes shown on this page are snapped to the nearest listed TRS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TRS stock at $38.86 on the most recent close, the strikes shown on this page are snapped to the nearest listed TRS chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the TRS long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the TRS long put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current TRS market-implied 1-standard-deviation expected move is approximately 19.21%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The TRS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 13.13%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.